tristandb/GoogleCloudMachineLearning/README.md

 * This guide was designed for running machines in `us-west1`, as those machines are the cheapest.

 ## Costs
-It is smart to think about costs before spinning up your machine, as you'll quickly go over budget when you leave your machine running.
+In this section, we'll discuss the costs of a spinning machine, as you’ll quickly go over budget when you leave your machine running.

 With the configuration below, you will only be charged when your machine is running, except for the SSD.
 An SSD costs $0.17 per GB per month.
 We'll make a quick calculation for a project of two months.
 With $375 budget and an SSD of 150GB, and some networking, you will have $320.00 left as budget.